nullwaves/SheepChat/README.md

  Currently support is provided for flatfile storage through LiteDb or SQLite, and relational storage through MySql.

 ### LiteDb

+**LiteDb is no longer supported due to v5 removing critical functionality and a bug in v4.**

 To use LiteDb's BSON document storage, set Database to `LiteDb`.
 ConnectionString can be empty but is required to be present in the config.